P ≠ RP Proof

 than |w|k, since this

-cannot be computed within deterministic polynomial time. £
+within deterministic polynomial time. £

 Observe